skellat/new-blog-post-tweety/about.md

 The author of this blog, Stephen Michael Kellat, is described in his Twitter bio with: "Geriatric Millennial/Fiction Author/Computer & Information Systems Teacher/TeX User Group Member/Amateur Radio Operator/Lapsed Librarian"

-To repeat the disclaimer made on Twitter:
+To repeat a disclaimer:

 >*The views expressed herein do not reflect the policies, procedures, postures, or other stances of Erie County Community College, the Commonwealth of Pennsylvania and its instrumentalities, the State of Ohio and its instrumentalities, or any other private or public entity.*

 >*All views expressed on this account are solely my own.
 I do not speak officially on behalf of any governmental or academic institution through this account.*

-Mr. Kellat is the proprietor of [Erie Looking Productions](https://erielookingproductions.info/) and operates the [ELP Television](https://coyote.works/) experiment site.
+Mr. Kellat is the proprietor of [Erie Looking Productions](https://erielookingproductions.info/) and operates the [ELP Television](https://coyote.works/) experimentation site.